droussis/intro_to_ml_with_tf/README.md

 In the first part, the student has to load the __Oxford Flowers 102__ dataset (contained in TensorFlow Datasets), do some minimal exploration, normalization and preprocessing and afterwards, load a pre-trained network (MobileNet) which is used to train a new neural network which can classify the flower images to their corresponding classes.

 ### Part 2 - Command Line Application
 In the second part, the student has to implement a command line application which is given an image, a saved pre-trained model and some optional parameters and returns the predicted classes.
+Our model managed to score 78.73% accuracy on the test set (previously unseen data).

 In particular, in order to use the command line application, you have to follow these steps:
 1. Clone the repository and move to the 'image_classifier' directory